sohjnthn/For-own-learning/README.md

 (the file is not visible for the webpage, but can be downloaded): https://github.com/sohjnthn/For-own-learning/blob/main/20%20June%202025%20Webstorm%20Test%20Partially%20With%20Html%20Report%20only%20being%20generated%20if%20WebElement(s)%20can%20be%20found%20-%20Websites%20calls%20Apps.docx

+Note:
+FirstGroupOfWebsites.java for the IntelliJ IDEA (Community) IDE; and testfirstgroupofwebsites.py for Webstorm IDE, can cause the laptop to have very slow loading, due to high memory usage for the large file size(s).

 For own learning of IntelliJ IDEA, Java, Selenium, Cucumber, Appium, ExtentReport, and TestNG for finding a manual software tester job in Singapore.

 The reason for why the original Selenium_Android project's screenshot image filepath was not accepted, was due to missing "_" characters for the required folder.